cosmostation/chainlist/README.md

   <summary><h2 style='display: inline; font-size: 24px; text-decoration: line-through'>How to add your validator image</h2></summary>

  - From March 2025, Display moniker information based on the on-chain validator description (Keybase Identity).
- - The existing monitor folder will be deleted soon.
+ - The existing moniker folder will be deleted soon.

  - ~~Add your image to `${targetchain}/moniker` folder~~
  - ~~Image with png format and validator address name~~